tjblackheart/andcli/README.md

 ## Implementing new vaults

-A usabe vault implementation for andcli is basically just an interface providing one function called `Entries()`.
-You just have to figure out the encryption of your app and you're done.
+A usable vault implementation for andcli has to implement an interface providing only one function called `Entries()`.
 Have a look at the [current implementations](internal/vaults) to see how this works.

 You can use the demo registration server implementation at [tools/srv](tools/srv) to quickly create some demo tokens for your vault.